great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_additional_dependencies.md

 import InstallSpark from './_install_additional_dependencies/_spark.md'

 Some environments and Data Sources require additional Python libraries or third party utilities that are not included in the base installation of
 GX Core.
-Use the information provided here to install the necessary dependencies for Amazon S3, Azure Blob Storage, Google Cloud Storage, and SQL databases.
+Use the information provided here to install the necessary dependencies for your databases.

 <Tabs queryString="dependencies" groupId="additional-dependencies" defaultValue='amazon' values={[{value: 'amazon', label: 'Amazon S3'}, {label: 'Microsoft Azure Blob Storage', value:'azure'}, {label: 'Google Cloud Storage', value:'gcs'}, {label: 'SQL databases', value:'sql'}, {label: 'Spark', value:'spark'}]}>